Learn about Collators

 Collator reward distribution mechanism

 At every block you produced as a collator, rewards will automatically be transferred to your account.
 The reward includes block reward + fees.

-Starting April 2022, a slashing mechanism is implemented on Astar and Shiden network: a collator who doesn't produce any block during one session (1 hour) will get slashed by 1% of his total stake and kick out from active collator set.
-This slashing aims to ensure the best block rate for the network and prevent malicious actors to harm it without financial consequences.
+Starting April 2022, a slashing mechanism is implemented on Astar and Shiden networks - a collator that doesn't produce blocks during one session (1 hour) will be slashed 1% of its total stake and kicked out of the active collator set.
+This slashing ensures the best block rate and prevents malicious actors from harming the network without financial consequences.

 What about NPoS?

 Our first intention was to activate NPoS to Shiden Network.
-After internal testing, this would use a lot of Shiden collator resources.
+After internal testing, we realised this would use a lot of Shiden collator resources.
 NPoS is not designed for collators in the Polkadot ecosystem (reference: role of collators).
-Astar ecosystem is build to be a dApp hub in the Polkadot ecosystem for smart contracts with a unique incentive reward mechanism for developers, dApp staking.
+Astar ecosystem is built to be a dApp hub in the Polkadot ecosystem for smart contracts with a unique incentive reward mechanism for developers, dApp staking.